flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 end
 ```

-### 9.2
+**9.2**

-From command line, enter your Flutter project directory.
+From the command line, enter your Flutter project directory.

 `cd ios`